kubernetes/enhancements/keps/sig-scheduling/6089-was-controller-apis/README.md

 ###### Can the feature be disabled once it has been enabled (i.e. can we roll back the enablement)?

 Yes.
-Disabling the `WorkloadWithJob` feature gate stops the controller from honoring the new `scheduling` fields, so workloads fall back to the `Basic` scheduling policy (pod-by-pod).
+Disabling the `WorkloadAwareIntegration` feature gate stops the controller from honoring the new `scheduling` fields, so workloads fall back to the `Basic` scheduling policy (pod-by-pod).
 The fields are ignored while the gate is off.
 However, the content of the `scheduling` fields in objects will not be cleared,